cartertemm/AI-content-describer/readme.md

 * download [poedit](https://poedit.net/).
 This is the software you will use to translate each message from English.
 * download the .pot file with all the strings [here](https://raw.githubusercontent.com/cartertemm/AI-content-describer/main/AIContentDescriber.pot)
 * Open the file you just downloaded in the poedit program.
 Click "Create new translation" in the window that appears, then select the target language.
 * Go through and convert the contents of the source text into the target language, then paste it into the translation field.
-For extra help, feel free to right click the list item -> code occurances, then go up a line to read the comment starting with "# Translators: ".
+For extra help, feel free to right click the list item -> code occurrences, then go up a line to read the comment starting with "# Translators: ".
 These comments are additionally made available in one place in the .pot file.
 * When done, click file -> save or press ctrl+s then choose a location for the new .mo and .po file to be stored.
 These are the files that should be emailed to me or attached in a pull request.
 * Translate the contents of readme.md (this file).
 Attach it too!